Conn Smythe Trophy

 The Conn Smythe Trophy (Trophée Conn-Smythe) is awarded annually to the most valuable player (MVP) of his team during the National Hockey League's (NHL) Stanley Cup playoffs.
 It is named after Conn Smythe, the longtime owner, general manager, and head coach of the Toronto Maple Leafs.
 The Conn Smythe Trophy has been awarded 54 times to 47 players since the 1964–65 NHL season.
 Each year, at the conclusion of the final game of the Stanley Cup Final, members of the Professional Hockey Writers' Association vote to elect the player deserving of the trophy.
 The trophy is handed out by the NHL Commissioner before the presentation of the Stanley Cup and only the winner is announced, in contrast to most of the other NHL awards which name three finalists and are presented at a ceremony.
 Vote tallies for the Conn Smythe Trophy were released starting in 2017.

-Unlike the playoff MVP awards presented in the other major professional sports leagues of the United States and Canada (the Super Bowl MVP, the NBA Finals MVP, the MLS Cup MVP and the World Series MVP), but similar to the Babe Ruth Award, the Conn Smythe is based on a player's performance during the entire NHL postseason instead of just the championship game or series.
+Unlike the playoff MVP awards presented in the other major professional sports leagues of the United States and Canada (the Super Bowl MVP, the NBA Finals MVP, the MLS Cup MVP and the World Series MVP), but similar to the Babe Ruth Award, and also the Professional Women's Hockey League Playoff MVP award, the Conn Smythe is based on a player's performance during the entire NHL postseason instead of just the championship game or series.

-The most recent winner of the trophy is Sam Bennett, who won it with the Florida Panthers in the 2025 Stanley Cup Final.
+The most recent winner of the trophy is Jordan Staal, who won it with the Carolina Hurricanes in the 2026 Stanley Cup Final.

 History

+Trophy

 The Conn Smythe Trophy was introduced in 1964 by Maple Leaf Gardens Limited to honour Conn Smythe, the former owner, general manager and coach of the Toronto Maple Leafs and a member of the Hockey Hall of Fame as a builder.
 The centrepiece of the trophy is a stylized silver replica of Maple Leaf Gardens, the arena built under Smythe's ownership of the Maple Leafs, and their home from 1931 to 1999.
 Backing the arena replica is a large silver botanically accurate maple leaf.
 The arena replica and leaf are set atop a square wooden foundation, the front of which bears a dedication plaque.
 Additional tiers below the foundation, sloping outward, contain maple leaf-shaped plates bearing the inscriptions of the winners' names.

 The base of the Conn Smythe Trophy has been expanded twice over the years to accommodate more winners.
 Although the 16 nameplates on the original base tier were filled up after 1980, a new tier was not added until the 1983–84 season.
 Following the 2000 Stanley Cup playoffs, the 20 nameplates on the new tier were filled, so the first nine winners' nameplates were moved up to the remaining three sides of the foundation tier.
 The remaining nameplates were shifted accordingly to keep the winners in chronological order.
 Due to the cancellation of the 2004–05 season, the trophy was not filled again until 2010, after which a new tier was added, making room for 24 more names.